I have exposed an insane number of reward applications during the past three years.

 Unfortunately, Lucky Day uses the same strategy of making it very hard or even impossible to cash out.

 Some people have been playing Lucky Day for years with no money to show for it.
-The fact that it’s still causing lots of frustration almost 7 years later is mind-blowing!
+The fact that it’s still causing lots of frustration almost seven years later is mind-blowing!

 Here are some recent reviews about Lucky Day:

-You will find thousands upon thousands of complaints from users who just coudn’t make any money!
+You will find thousands upon thousands of complaints from users who couldn’t make any money!

-Sadly, the company will never let them reach $10, which proves that the prizes you earn in the beginning are fake until they let you cash out.
+Sadly, the company will never let them reach $10, proving that the prizes you earn initially are fake until they allow you to cash out.

 All of them were following the same strategy to maximize profits for developers while rewarding just a tiny percentage of users.

-The Terms of Service is Key To Their Success!
+The Terms of Service are Key To Their Success!

 ” Virtual Tokens does not constitute real money or reflect any stored value, but instead constitutes a measurement of the extent of your license.
 We may at any time expire free or promotional Virtual Tokens given to you.”